 Lent 2: Give children small paper or felt hearts to wear in their shoes this week as a reminder to stand firm for Jesus as Paul instructed.

-Lent 4: There is a choice for Lent 4.
+Lent 4: There are choices for Lent 4.
 One is a heart bearing the key words for the day.
-The other is a string of linked hearts with which to explore reconciliation.
+A second is a string of linked hearts with which to explore reconciliation.
 Both fit both the epistle and the parable of the Lost Son.
+A third possibility is to connect the heart to the celebration of Communion.
+More on that when I do the post for this Sunday in 2016.

 Lent 5: These texts are about gift giving, Mary's gift of costly oil to Jesus, Paul's gift of being a preacher in response to God's love for him, and Jesus' gift of forgiveness on the cross.